tweag/nickel/doc/manual/typing.md

 We call `filter` from a dynamically typed location, but still get a spot-on error.
 To precisely avoid dynamically code injecting values of the wrong type inside statically typed blocks via function calls, the interpreter protects said blocks by a contract.
-Contracts form a principled runtime verification scheme .
+Contracts form a principled runtime verification scheme.
-Please refer to the [dedicated document](./contracts.md) for more details, but for now, you can just remember that *any type annotation*, wherever it is, gives rise at runtime to a corresponding contract application.
+Please refer to the [dedicated document](./contracts.md) for more details, but for now, you can just remember that *any type annotation* (wherever it is) gives rise at runtime to a corresponding contract application.
 In other words, `foo:
 T` and `foo | T` (here `|` is contract application, not the row tail separator) behave exactly the same at *runtime*.

-Thanks to this protection, you can type your library functions and use them from dynamically typed code while still getting good error messages.
+Thanks to this guard, you can statically type your library functions and use them from dynamically typed code while still enjoying good error messages.

 ### Using untyped code inside typed code